 If a problem does arise in a particular report, you can pull up the revision history and see something like this:

 It lists all of the changes that have been checked in with date, author, and comments associated.
 The icons on the right give you options to revert, see more details, or even open that particular revision in Report Authoring.
 Having the ability to not only quickly go back to a working version, but to be able to compare what has changed, can save report authors a lot of time and effort.

 MotioCI comes with a ton of other features too, including some very robust regression testing and the ability to track environment changes, among others, but version control remains one of the core pieces that can greatly improve report developers’ efficiency and ability to quickly react to problems.
 In the end, it helps everyone have a stable and trustworthy reporting environment with less downtime.

 No one would think of developing a software product without using version control.
 Why would report development be any different?
 It’s a great way to protect yourself in the event a critical bug sneaks into your production system that needs to be reverted.
 There are several ways to approach it from manually making copies of reports to using a separate product like MotioCI, but I urge you to consider how your organization is handling version control now.
 Are you protected or could it use an overhaul?
-Subscribe to our e-newsletter for more technical articles and updates delivered directly to your inbox.
+Be sure to subscribe to our newsletter for data and analytics news, updates, and insights delivered directly to your inbox.

 If you have any questions or would like PMsquare to provide guidance and support for your analytics solution, contact us today.